 Creativity is good because when you are creative at something, you get more people to buy what you’ve made, and you learn more skills.
 I love making necklaces- I don’t know why, but I just like making them.
 If I see someone putting on my designs, I feel good.
 I feel proud.

-I’m Beatrice, a widow, from the Northern part of Uganda.
-I have four children, and I’m HIV positive.
+I’m Beatrice, from the Northern part of Uganda.
+I have four children.
 I want a house- either in Kampala or my village, so that house will be remembered by my family.

 I like beading so much, because people also love it and are interested in the work.
 When I don’t have anything to do, I like creating designs on my own.
 I thank God my children are also interested in making beads.
 When somebody is wearing something I’ve made, I feel very happy.

-Joseph is a talented artisan working with Ankole cowhorn.
+Joseph is an artisan working with Ankole cowhorn.
 We commission him to make our cowhorn beads but he can also craft anything from sunglasses to vases out of this versatile material.

 Ankole cattle are native to the region, but interbreeding with imported dairy cows has dramatically lowered their numbers.
 The growing market for Ankole products helps to ensure a future for this breed.